danwerner21/6x0x-DOS65/README.md

 ### Monitor Commands
+The 6x0x system utilzes the "SUPERMON" monitor program written by Jim Butterfield, with an extra command or two.
+Complete instructions on how to use supermon along with the original source code can be found [here](https://github.com/danwerner21/supermon64)

-The Rom Commands are as follows: command | description
+Additional Commands are as follows: command | description
 ----------------------- | ----------------------------
-REGISTER | Print Processor Registers
-DUMP XXXX YYYY | Dump memory from xxxx (in hex) to yyyy (in hex) ENTER XXXX YY | Change Memory byte at location xxxx (in hex) to value yy GO XXXX | Transfer execution to location xxxx (in hex) LOAD | Load a Motorola format image
+L | Load a Motorola format image
-BOOT YY XX | Load DOS/65 image from UNIT YY ON device X and boot it
+B YY XX | Load DOS/65 image from UNIT YY ON device X and boot it
 | | 40= SD CARD
 | | ZZ= FLOPPY
 | | 3D= IDE
-ASSEMBLE XXXX | Assemble a 6502 program from the console to location XXXX DISASSEMBLE XXXX | Disassemble a 6502 program from location XXXX to the console CLRDIR  D TTTTTT NN | Clear the directory area of a mass storage device
-| | D     = Device (I)DE Primary (J)IDE Secondary or (S)D
-| | TTTTTT= Starting Track
-| | NN    = Number of Tracks

 ### Building a Custom ROM Image
  To Do